NBA All-Star Celebrity Game

-The NBA All-Star Celebrity Game is an annual exhibition basketball game held by the National Basketball Association that takes place during the NBA All-Star Weekend and features retired NBA players, WNBA players, actors, musicians and athletes from sports other than basketball.
+The NBA All-Star Celebrity Game is an annual exhibition basketball game hosted by the National Basketball Association as it takes place during the NBA All-Star Weekend and features retired NBA players, WNBA players, actors, musicians and athletes from sports other than basketball.

 The game was first held during the 2002–03 season as part of the NBA All-Star Weekend in Atlanta, Georgia.
 The NBA All-Star Celebrity Game is played on Friday in the same host city as the NBA All-Star Game.
 However, the game is not held in the same arena as all the other All-Star Saturday events.
 Instead, it is held on the NBA Jam Session's practice court.

 There was no game in 2021 due to the COVID-19 pandemic.
 It resumed in 2022.

+Kevin Hart is widely regarded as the greatest all star celebrity player of all time.
+He has the record for most MVP's (4).
+He also has the record for most consecutive MVP's (4).

 Rules

-The game is played with the standard NBA rules; however, there are several rule changes that are used in this game.
+The game is played under modified NBA rules.